moesaleh/whipcode/docs/README.md

 Implemented as a scalable stateless microservice with no user management or authentication, minimizing damage from potential zero-day breakouts.

+Don't want to self host?
+Head over to [whipcode.app](https://whipcode.app) to access the live endpoint.

+Drop us an email at [hello@whipcode.app](mailto:hello@whipcode.app) if you'd like to get in touch.

 [API reference](/docs/reference.md)

 <details>